-3.96.3.100.
-The first transport of radioactive material to be conducted as part $\triangleleft$ of the new nuclear power programme will be the transport of fresh nuclear fuel to the nuclear power plant site.
+3.96.3.101.
+The first transport of radioactive material to be conducted as part of the new nuclear power programme will be the transport of fresh nuclear fuel to the nuclear power plant site.
 Requirements for such transport should be in place and implemented before planning the transport.
-While other types of transport are not expected to take place during Phase 3, it is often a requirement that operating organizations of nuclear power plants should have contingency plans in be considered by the regulatory body during Phase 3, even though such transport may not start until some years later.
+While other types of transport are not expected to take place during Phase 3, it is often a requirement that operating organizations of nuclear power plants should have contingency plans in place for the transport of radioactive material from nuclear power plants prior to their operation.
+As a result, the transport of all radioactive material should be considered by the regulatory body during Phase 3, even though such transport may not start until some years later.

-ACTIONS 193-200197: INTERFACES WITH NUCLEAR SECURITY
+ACTIONS 193-200: INTERFACES WITH NUCLEAR SECURITY

-3.97.3.101.
-The IAEA Fundamental Safety Principles [1] state in para 1.10 that "safety measures and security measures have in common the aim of protecting human life and health and the environment" and that "safety measures and security measures must be designed and implemented in an integrated manner so that security measures do not compromise safety and safety measures do not compromise security" 3.98.3.102.
+3.97.3.102.
+The IAEA Fundamental Safety Principles [1] state that "safety measures and security measures have in common the aim of protecting human life and health and the environment" and that "safety measures and security measures must be designed and implemented in an integrated manner so that security measures do not compromise safety and safety measures do not compromise security"

+3.98.3.103.
 This section concerns interfaces between safety aspects and nuclear security aspects, to be taken into account in the development process of a nuclear power programme.
 The relevant guidance with regard to the establishment of a nuclear security regime is provided in the IAEA Nuclear Security Series.
-A specific Implementing Guides [56] arein relation to the establishment of nuclear security infrastructure for a nuclear power programme is available in the IAEA Nuclear Security Series [53, 54].
+A specific Implementing Guides arein relation to the establishment of nuclear security infrastructure for a nuclear power programme is available in the IAEA Nuclear Security Series.
+[53, 54].

-3.103.
-The fields covered by safety and by nuclear security, respectively, 3.99. -are partially distinct, but safety and nuclear security have a common purpose, to protect people and the environment from harmful effects of ionizing radiation as well as from the harmful consequences of a nuclear security event, and are therefore complementary.
+3.104.
+The fields covered by safety and by nuclear security, respectively, 3.99. -are partially distinct, but safety and nuclear security have a common purpose, to protect people and the environment from harmful effects of ionizing radiation and to protect people and the environment from the harmful effects consequences of a nuclear security event, -and are therefore complementary.
 Incidents give rise to risks, whether the initiating event for a given radioactive release follows a natural event, an equipment failure or a malicious actnuclear security event.
-Nuclear sSecurity eovers is concerned with the prevention of, detection orof, and response to, criminal or intentional unauthorized acts involving or directed at nuclear and other radioactive material, associated facilities and associated activities [55].-prevention W with regard to theft of nuclear material, as well as prevention of any risk of sabotage of nuclear facilities or radioactive material.
+Nuclear security covers is concerned with the prevention of, detection or and response to criminal or intentional unauthorized acts involving or directed at nuclear and other radioactive material, associated facilities and associated activities [55]. prevention W with regard to theft of nuclear material, as well as prevention of any risk of sabotage of nuclear facilities or radioactive material.
 With regard to the risk of theft of nuclear materials, control measures and accountability of nuclear material developed either at the national level or within the framework of international controls (safeguards) are also a specific part of security.

-3.100.3.104.
-During each phase of the development process of a nuclear power programmer, Nnuclear security [56] and safety infrastructures should be built developed during each phase of the development process of a nuclear power programme.
+3.100.3.105.
+Nuclear security [56] and safety infrastructures should be built_developed_during each phase of the development process of a nuclear power programme.
 They should be developed, as far as possible, in a well coordinated manner.

-3.101.3.105.
+3.101.3.106.
 All organizations involved in a nuclear power programme should be made aware of the commonalities and differences between safety and nuclear security to be able to factor both into development plans.
-The synergies interfaces between safety and nuclear security have to be developed and encouragedrecognized and; \\\\\\safety and nuclear security infrastructures should be developed in a manner that have to \\\\\complements and enhances one anothereach otherboth disciplines.
+The synergies interfaces between safety and nuclear security have to be developed and encouragedrecognized and; safety and nuclear security infrastructures should be developed in a manner that have to complements and enhances one anothereach other discipline.

-The following actions are recommended to be completed in this phase as a step
+The following actions are recommended to be completed in this phase as a step towards the full implementation of all relevant IAEA Safety Requirements: